patricknasralla/react-snowpack-template/README.md

 * Full eslint configuration out of the box.
 * Common stylelint configuration out of the box.
 * Immer as a standard dependency - because you're gonna use Immer, guaranteed.
+* Global store powered by Zustand with Immer as middleware so that all state changes occur through Immer.
+Sweet!